sebcanonica/box-monad-kata/README.md

-# Java Monad discovery kata
+# Box monad kata

 A coding kata to understand what is a monad
  (or, more precisely, what I understood :-)).

-You will implement a Box<T> which wraps any kind of value, and turn it into a monad.
+You will implement a Box<T> which wraps any kind of value, and turn this box into a monad.

 Open the [Box_should.java](src/test/java/Box_should.java)
 test file and follow the instructions in there.